trizko/frontend-code-test/README.md

-Connect HQ's Frontend Development Code Test
+Connect HQ's Frontend Code Test
 ==================

 This is an at-home exercise that we use as part of our standard interview process for frontend and full-stack developers.